chenjianjx/srb4j/README.md

 2. Both registration and login are treated as OAuth2 token request as shown above.

 ### Login with Google/Facebook account

-Login with social account is also an OAuth2 process with grant_type=password.
+Logging in with social account is also an OAuth2 process with grant_type=password.

+#### Login with social sites's tokens (suitable for mobile clients)

 1. Your client logs in with google/facebook sdk and obtain an OpenId token (Google) or an access token
-2. Your client then logs in srb4j backend using the social token obtain above, with username = the-social-token and password = anything
+2. Your client then logs in srb4j backend using the social token obtained above, with username = the-social-token and password = anything
 3. The srb4j backend will verify the token by calling google/facebook, then create a user account with the returned email if it is a new user, and finally returns a srb4j-hosted access token to the client.
 4. The client will then talk to the srb4j backend using srb4j-hosted token.

 For client-side samples, see [this demo](https://github.com/chenjianjx/srb4jfullsample/blob/master/demo-client/src/test/java/com/github/chenjianjx/srb4jfullsample/democlient/fo/rest/auth/DemoClientFoAuthUiMain.java).

-The samples are for java desktop client, but android/ios clients will be similar.
+#### Login with social sites's auth codes (suitable for desktop clients)

+1. Your client starts an OAuth2 code flow with the social sites, launch a webview and finally obtain an authoration code.
+2. Your client then logs in srb4j backend using the auth code above, with username = code and password = anything
+3. The srb4j backend will exchange the code with a token by calling google/facebook, then create a user account with the returned email if it is a new user, and finally returns a srb4j-hosted access token to the client.
+4. The client will then talk to the srb4j backend using srb4j-hosted token.

+For client-side samples, see [this demo](https://github.com/chenjianjx/srb4j-desktop-client).

 ### Source of user